Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Other models

 \paragraph{Bond-centered inversion symmetry} Let us also discuss two classes of models with inversion symmetry.
-In these models, our index may not be sufficient to fully characterize topological phases, which are believed to be classified by $\bbZ_4$.
+In these models, our index may not be sufficient to fully characterize the topological phases, which are believed to be classified by $\bbZ_4$.
 See, e.g., \cite{Kapustin}.

 The bond-centered inversion transformation $\Gbi$ is defined by $\Gbi(\hc_j)=\hc_{-1-j}$.
-We assume that $\hH$ is invariant under $\Gbi$ and has an invariant locally-unique gapped ground state.
-Unlike in SSH-type models, the symmetry does not fix the filling factor of the ground state.
-One may control the filling factor, e.g., by adding the ``chemical potential term'' $-\mu\hN$ to the Hamiltonian, and working in the Fock space formalism.
+We assume that $\hH$ is invariant under $\Gbi$.
+For the Hamiltonian \rlb{H0}, \rlb{H1} the conditions for invariance are $t_{j,k}=t_{-1-j,-1-k}$ for any $j,k\in\bbZ$ and $\Gbi(\hv_j)=\hv_{-1-j}$ for any $j\in\bbZ$.
+We assume that $\hH$ has a $\Gbi$-invariant locally-unique gapped fixed-charge ground state $\omega$.
+Unlike in the SSH-type models, the symmetry does not fix the filling factor of the ground state.
+This means that the chemical potential $\mu$ in the Hamiltonian \rlb{Hmu} for the Fock space setting may not be zero.